Sober Living and Halfway Houses in Columbus, OH

 Services provided:

-• Outpatient methadone/buprenorphine or naltrexone treatment, residential rehab and short term rehab
+- Outpatient methadone/buprenorphine or naltrexone treatment, residential long term treatment and regular outpatient treatment

-Dayton Va Medical Center is a sober living home in Dayton, OH, 45428 zip code.
+Dayton Va Medical Center is a halfway house in Dayton, Ohio, 45428 zip code.

 Address: 4100 West 3rd Street, Dayton, OH 45428 in Montgomery County